 Bird feeding is a multibillion-dollar industry.
-Keeping your feeders up and filled year-round can help small businesses like nature stores survive, particularly in bad economic times.
+Keeping your feeders up and filled year-round can help small businesses such as nature stores survive, particularly in bad economic times.
 Growing seeds for the bird-feeding crowd has also become a popular agricultural practice, especially in developing countries.

 10) Can my backyard bird-feeding hobby be useful to the conservation of birds?

 Absolutely yes.
 In the past decade or so, citizen science has become a major tool used by conservationists to help bird populations.
-Participating in events like the Great Backyard Bird Count allows scientists to acquire snapshots of how bird populations are faring from year to year, as well as detecting long-term trends.
+Participating in events such as the Great Backyard Bird Count and Project FeederWatch allows scientists to acquire snapshots of how bird populations are faring from year to year, as well as detecting long-term trends.
 This information becomes particularly critical in the face of climatic and habitat changes.

 So there you have it.
 To my mind, there is only one reason you should offer food to the birds in your backyard—to enjoy them!